federgraph/fleetrace-help-en/pages/page-01.md

 ## Abstract

-FleetRace (FR) is a compact timing and scoring system for sailing.
+Fleetrace (FR) is a compact timing and scoring system for sailing.
 It has been designed for use by both the participants in a regatta and the race management team.
 The idea is that the data is available in electronic form, and each node will compute the results.
 Then the consumer of the data can carry out a what-if-analysis on its own,